Zheoni/sudoku-generator/README.md

 You can add edit all of this (but you have to specify all of them).

-`./genSudoku [options]`
+`./sudoku [options]`

 Options are:
 -n \<N> : Generate N puzzles
 -d \<D> : The puzzles have D empty cells
--u : DO NOT Require the puzzles to have an unique solution
+-U : DO NOT require the puzzles to have an unique solution
--s : DO NOT Show the solutions of the puzzles
+-S : DO NOT show the solutions of the puzzles
+-B : DO NOT show the board string

 You can see this in the program with `-h` or `--help` arguments too.